-This castle - the focal point of the park - is the setting for a character breakfast buffet daily (a variety of breakfast favorites including scrambled eggs, bacon, Danish), and recently began serving a character lunch and dinner (with a choice of appetizer, entree, salad, and dessert from a fixed menu) as well.
-Princess hosts vary, but Cinderella always puts in an appearance and the Fairy Godmother joins the celebration for dinner.
+Cinderella Castle - the focal point of the park - is the setting for a character breakfast buffet daily; it recently began serving a character lunch and dinner (with a choice of appetizer, entree, salad, and dessert from a fixed menu) as well.
+Princess hosts vary, but Cinderella always puts in an appearance; the Fairy Godmother joins in for dinner.

-Advanced Dining Reservations are a must here, and thanks to the crowds, the most difficult character breakfast to get.
-If this is a must-do meal, I suggest you begin trying as soon as the reservation window opens up 90 days in advance (call exactly at 7 a.m. and if - lucky you - you get through on your first try, don't get picky about your seating arrangements and dining times).
-Note: At the time you make your Advanced Dining Reservations, your credit card will be charged in full.
+Advanced Dining Reservations are a must here.
+I suggest you begin trying as soon as the reservations window opens up 90 days in advance (call exactly at 7 a.m.; if you get through on your first try, don't be picky about seating arrangements and dining times).
+Note: At the time you make your reservations, your credit card will be charged in full.

 See map p.
-136. In Cinderella Castle, Magic Kingdom.
-Character breakfast: \$32 adults, \$22 children.
-Character lunch: \$34 adults, \$23 children.
-Character dinner: \$40 adults, \$25 children.
+134. In Cinderella Castle, Magic Kingdom.
+Character breakfast: \$33 adults, \$23 children.
+Character lunch: \$36 adults, \$24 children.
+Character dinner: \$41 adults, \$26 children.
 Open: Daily 8-10:20 a.m., noon to 3 p.m., and 4 p.m. to park closing.